krud-soft/words/docs/Words/03-module.md

 ## Relationship to Other Constructs

 Every module listed in the `system` must have a corresponding module definition.
-That definition owns all processes, states, contexts, and components that belong to the functionality.
+That definition owns all processes, states, contexts, and components that belong to the functional area.

 A module is stateful when it defines at least one process.
 A stateful module that enters an initial state autonomously declares a `start` state — that state must be defined as a standalone construct in the module's directory.
 A module without a `start` may still be stateful, with its states being triggered externally through an event subscription or an exposed interface.